New-Bamboo/Hermes/README.md

 We use `noremap` to tell vim to create a key map for normal mode, assign it to `<leader>s` and then specify the command, a simple `bundle exec rspec` where we press the current file as an argument and then press enter (carriage return).

+##### Search and replace

+Search and replace in Vim is surprisingly similar to regular expression usage.
+Vim expects you to give a range and then a substitution command to perform.

+So if you type:

+    :%s/foo/bar

+It will search in the whole buffer `%` and substitute the first occurence of `foo` with `bar`.
+As you can imagine, you can pass flags to the command, like:

+    :%s/foo/bar/gi

+The `g` flag predictably tells Vim to perform a global search and replace, while the `i` (interactive) flag will let you confirm each substitution individually.

+If you need to act on a specific number of lines, you have two options:

+- you can pass a range of lines, like `:12,15s/foo/bar`
+- you can select a visual block, press `:` followed by the substitution command (`s/foo/bar`).
+Note that the command bar will be prepopulated with the expression indicating the currently selected visual range (`'<,'>`)

+A common complaint by many people who switch from a graphical editor to Vim is that there's no facility to execute a substitution command across files.
+Vim provides such tools by following a simple pattern:

+- add all the files to the arguments list
+- perform a search and replace on each file contained in such list

+This can be tricky: the argument list is the files of all currently open files and can be completely different from the buffer list.
+So if we wanted to perform a search and replace on all `*.rb` files in the current working directory we would do:

+    :args ./**.rb
+    :argdo %s/foo/bar/gi

+Note the `i` flag, which is a lifesaver.
+The `argdo` command iterates over the argument list and performs the sspecified command (we still need the `%` to act on the whole file).

+A different approach, and what we suggest, is not using Vim altogether but a shell based substitution.

+First of all, you should make sure that you're working with some sort of VCS, because what we're about to do is not reversible.

+We will be using Perl, as it's fast, powerful and simple.

+The aforementioned substitution can be achieved with:

+    perl -pi -e 's/foo/bar/g' ./**.rb

+A VERY IMPORTANT NOTE: the above pattern is usually safe in the context of a Rails application, but if the pattern you used finds files inside `.git`, it will perform the substitution on them as well, potentially damaging your Git index.
+This can happen if your glob pattern is too loose or if you have submodules written in the same language.

+A safer approach, which makes also the search and replace command easier to manage, is to move into subfolders and perform it in different steps.
+This will also make it easier to check, test and manage.